 - If they discover a difference in price, you’ll receive an email alert

 - Plus, Paribus also alerts you in real time when price drops occur

 Best of all, Paribus runs 24/7 in the background on auto-pilot.
 It’s a set-it-and-forget-it refund hunter.

-If you’re concerned about data sharing–as we all should be–it’s still a smart choice because Paribus doesn’t sell or share your data with third-parties.
+If you’re concerned about privacy, Paribus is a smart choice because they don’t sell or share your data.

-Here’s where it all starts: with the retailers you buy from.
+Here’s where the magic all starts: with the retailers you buy from.

 Most retailers have price guarantees.
 Meaning, if there’s a significant sale or price drop, you can file for a price change claim and get the difference back.
 Sounds simple, right?

 The problem is, filing for these claims can be tricky, a hassle or both (does going through all of your purchases, cross-matching them with current promotions and then contacting every retailer you’ve bought from sound fun?)
 This is where Paribus comes in.